trekhleb/links-detector/README.md

 ## Limitations

-⚠️ Currently the application is in experimental _Alpha_ stage and has [many issues and limitations](https://github.com/trekhleb/links-detector/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement).
-So don't raise your expectations bar to high until these issues are resolved.
+⚠️ Currently the application is in _experimental_ _Alpha_ stage and has [many issues and limitations](https://github.com/trekhleb/links-detector/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement).
+So don't raise your expectations bar to high until these issues are resolved 🤷🏻‍.